 An Assured Shorthold Tenancy agreement establishes the terms of a letting between a landlord and a tenant for a specified term at an agreed rate.
 Both parties undertake certain duties in regard to the property, rent, deposit, and repair.
 Depending on the term of the tenancy, there are various rules about termination.
-Both the landlord and the tenant undertake certain duties under an assured shorthold tenancy agreement.
+Both the landlord and tenant undertake certain duties under an assured shorthold tenancy agreement.

 Key features of an Assured Shorthold Tenancy Agreement:

 Under an AST, a tenant is often liable to pay rent (and other charges, such as bills) by an agreed date.
-If they fail to do so, they are liable to pay interest (capped at 3% of the Bank of England's rate) on overdue rent.
+If they fail to do so, they are liable to pay interest (capped at 3% of the Bank of England's rate) on rent arrears.
 It is also standard for a tenant to be liable to pay a deposit (capped at 5 weeks’ worth of rent in most circumstances).

 It is also common for tenants to have to ask the landlord’s consent for certain activities.
 These may include:

-Upon the termination of the AST, the tenant will be obliged under the contract to return the property in the same condition as when it was let (excluding wear and tear).
+Upon the expiry of the AST, the tenant will be obliged under the contract to return the property in the same condition as when it was let (excluding wear and tear).
 They must also return keys, remove all of their possessions from the property and provide forwarding addresses.

 A landlord will also be under obligations in relation to the property under an AST.
 These obligations typically include:

 Where a tenant asks for the landlord’s consent for one of the above mentioned activities, such as having an adult to stay, the landlord cannot unreasonably withhold consents.

 Under an AST, a private landlord is entitled to increase rent where it is an option by serving a detailed notice.
 They are also entitled to receive a deposit from the tenant, provided that it is placed in a tenancy deposit scheme, and make deductions from the deposit for certain purposes, included repairs required due to the tenant’s fault.